eagle840/killercoda-labs/helm/step2.md

 You can view the charts for bitnami at: https://bitnami.com/stacks/helm

-###  using the hub to install metrics-server

-`helm search hub metrics-server`{{execute}}

-we'll be using the 'metrics-server' version, details (including install) can be found here: https://artifacthub.io/packages/helm/metrics-server/metrics-server

-`helm repo add metrics-server https://kubernetes-sigs.github.io/metrics-server/`{{execute}}

-`helm install my-metrics-server metrics-server/metrics-server --version 3.8.2`{{execute}}

-* Helm requires a names-space parameter if you choose to install the chart into a name-space

 * to add addictional parameters: `helm install --set param=vale`, or supply a 'values' yaml file with the vales `--values file.yaml`